Share this post on:

 Concrete versus Abstract Communication Style

-Keirsey divided the Four Temperaments into two Communication Styles: Abstract versus Concrete.
-These are similar to the Myers-Briggs Intuition and Sensing “Perceiving” Cognitive Functions.
+Keirsey divided the Four Temperaments into two Communication Styles: Abstract and Concrete.
+These styles resemble the Myers-Briggs Intuition and Sensing “Perceiving” Cognitive Functions.

-Some people talk primarily about the external, concrete world of everyday reality: facts and figures, work and play, home and family, news, sports and weather — all the who-what-when-where-and how much of life.
+Some people talk primarily about everyday reality’s external, concrete world: facts and figures, work and play, home and family, news, sports, and weather—all the who, what, when, where, and how of life.

-Other people talk primarily about the internal, abstract world of ideas: theories and conjectures, dreams and philosophies, beliefs and fantasies — all the whys, ifs, and the what might be of life.
+Other people talk primarily about the internal, abstract world of ideas: theories and conjectures, dreams and philosophies, beliefs and fantasies—all the whys, ifs, and what might be of life.

-In their daily lives, and for the most part, Concrete people talk about reality, while Abstract people talk about ideas.
+Concrete people talk about reality in their daily lives, while Abstract people talk about ideas.

 According to Keirsey, everyone can engage in both observation and introspection.
 People are observant when they touch objects or otherwise perceive the world through their five senses.